$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-When $\Re(s)\gg1$, we use HKK's \eqref{eq:above} to prove the main result (Theorem~\ref{thm:q=x}) of the paper, which is a $q$-deformation of BS's \eqref{eq:BS}. \begin{thma} Suppose $\Re(s)\gg1$.
-There is an isomorphism between complex manifold, where $\QStap_s\DX$ consists of connected components in the space $\QStab_s\DX$ of $q$-stability conditions. \end{thma}
+When $\Re(s)\gg1$, we use HKK's isomorphism \eqref{eq:above} to prove the main result (Theorem~\ref{thm:q=x}) of the paper, which is a $q$-deformed generalization of BS' isomorphism \eqref{eq:BS}. \begin{thma} Suppose $\Re(s)\gg1$.
+There is an isomorphism between complex manifolds, where $\QStap_s\DX$ consists of (possibly many) connected components in the space $\QStab_s\DX$ of $q$-stability conditions. \end{thma}